edri2or-commits/make-ops-clean/CAPABILITIES_MATRIX.md

 When a capability changes:
 1. Update status/limitations
 2. Add note to Update Log
+3. Update version number
-3. Commit with message: `L0: update capabilities matrix - [what changed]`
+4. Commit with message: `L0: update capabilities matrix - [what changed]`

 ---